echoreader/bytehuman.blog/posts/how-long-does-it-take-to-learn-artificial-intelligence.md

 | **Months 10-18** | **Deep Learning Enthusiast** | Learn TensorFlow/PyTorch, build CNN and RNN models.
 Start a **specialization** in NLP or Computer Vision. |
 | **18+ Months** | **Job-Ready Specialist** | Develop a strong portfolio, contribute to open-source, prepare for technical interviews.
 Embrace **continuous learning**. |

+> Also check out [How Many Days to Learn Python?](https://bytehuman.blog/how-many-days-to-learn-python-language/) — an article that covers a similar topic and complements this one.

 ## **Conclusion: It's a Marathon, Not a Sprint**

 So, how long does it take to learn artificial intelligence?
 If your goal is to understand the concepts and tinker with code, you can start in a matter of **months**.
 If your goal is to build a **career path** in AI, view it as a **1 to 2-year** journey to reach a professional starting line.